 In the next section, we’ve put together a list of some of the best islands to retire in the Caribbean – in no particular order.

-Anguilla is a small Caribbean island known for its beautiful beaches, coral reefs, stunning resorts, and peaceful lifestyle.
+The British Overseas Territory of Anguilla is a small island in the Caribbean known for its beautiful beaches, coral reefs, stunning resorts, and peaceful lifestyle.
 While the island is small, it is perfect for retirees looking for less hustle and bustle.
 There are also a variety of activities on offer to help you maintain an active and healthy life, such as cycling, horseback riding, golf, tennis, and water sports like snorkeling, sailing, and diving.

 Antigua and Barbuda is one of the most prosperous nations in the Caribbean, making it one of the best islands for expats considering retiring to the Caribbean.
-English is the official language spoken here, but you’ll also hear Spanish and Portuguese on the island.
+English is the official language spoken here, but you’ll also hear Spanish and Portuguese on the island, and there are many things to do in Antigua and Barbuda for retirees.

 Take a look at our Antigua and Barbuda Citizenship Ultimate Guide by local experts